 Historically, business structure has evolved from military structures.
 Plus, many of the post-war systems designers were engineers, financial controllers and mathematicians.
-So, the mindset of control and stability runs through out the antiquated pyramid model that structure most businesses.
+So, the mindset of control and stability runs throughout the antiquated pyramid model structuring most businesses.

 Leadership Adaptability Respects Connectivity and the Speed of Change

 The twenty-first century brings us challenges that couldn’t have been imagined 200 years ago.
 Since the introduction of computers, advances in communication have accelerated change.
 In turn, this has increased the volatility of change and its unpredictability.
 These three factors: accelerated change, volatile change and unpredictable change, require a new leadership approach.

 Sadly, the old approach is not good enough.

 Leadership adaptability is the only way to handle this new economic environment.
 That’s because the old leadership skill of control and plan is becoming less useful.
 Still, it has a place, of course.
 But there are also new skills that leaders must learn if they are to handle the volumes and speed of change in the world.

 Responding to the rate of change in the world today can only occur with greater leadership adaptability.
 Leaders must learn to tap into their people and delegate.
 Better still, they must empower where the authority can be used more effectively.
 Leadership adaptability means reducing the barriers between departments and sections.
 Also, it means reducing the ‘them’ and ‘us’ mindset that separates leaders from doers.